MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-setup-incremental-refresh-with-dataflows-gen2.md

     :::image type="content" source="media/tutorial-setup-incremental-refresh-with-dataflows-gen2/statistics-maximum-orderid.png" alt-text="Screenshot showing the statistics maximum orderid function":::

 You now have a query that returns the maximum OrderID in the lakehouse.
-This query will be used to filter the data from the odata source.
+This query is used to filter the data from the odata source.

 1. Go back to the Orders query and add a new step to filter the data.
 Use the following settings:
     - Column: `OrderID`